THE SACRED ART OF EATING

 - Pause and experience gratitude for your food.

 - Eat slowly and mindfully.
 Breathe fully.
-Chew your food completely.
+Chew your food completely (chew each bite until its liquid mush).

 - Bring all your senses to the table in order to notice the beauty and vitality of your food.